Does Kratom Interact With Meth?

-White-vein kratom is especially dangerous to combine with meth since it is the most stimulating kratom strains.
+White-vein kratom is especially dangerous to combine with meth since it is the most stimulating strain.
 Red-vein kratom may be a better choice since it is less stimulating, and the sedative properties may counterbalance the stimulating high from meth.
-However, kratom should be avoided if you’re also taking methamphetamine or other powerful stimulants.
+However, kratom should be avoided if you take methamphetamine or other powerful stimulants.

 - Galbraith, N. (2015).
 The methamphetamine problem: Commentary on… Psychiatric morbidity and socio-occupational dysfunction in residents of a drug rehabilitation centre.
 BJPsych bulletin, 39(5), 218-220.